aashishkant/aashish/README.md

 ### Run the Site

-Now, let's fire up the development server.
-Navigate into the project directory and install the dependencies using npm or yarn:
+Now, let's ignite the engines and power up the development server.
+Navigate into the project directory and install the enchanting dependencies using npm or yarn:

 ```bash
 cd portfolio